OdaiMohammad/hateoas/README.md

 ## Goal
 Implement an abstraction of Spring HATEOAS to streamline the creation of resources and resource assemblers using Java annotations that will create these classes for us.

+## About the sample application
+The sample application included in the repository exposes an extremely simple RESTful API for a project management app.

+The app allows for viewing or adding projects along with their associated tasks.
+It uses an H2 embedded database so it can portable.

+There's really not much more to say about the ample application.